-Guild's portfolio management services are provided to clients on a discretionary basis under different arrangements, which are distinguishable by type of account, the management fees, and the custodial and brokerage relationship selected by the client.
+Guild's portfolio management services are provided to clients on a discretionary basis under different arrangements, which are distinguishable by account type, investment objective, management fees, and the custodial and brokerage relationship selected by the client.
 See Item 5 for additional details.

-Guild managed 187 accounts totaling approximately \$121.8 million in assets on a discretionary basis as of December 31, 2022.
-As of December 31, 2022, Guild did not manage any assets on a non-discretionary basis.
+Guild managed 188 accounts totaling approximately \$126.6 million in assets on a discretionary basis as of December 31, 2023.
+As of December 31, 2023, Guild did not manage any assets on a non-discretionary basis.